More employees are quitting their jobs now than any time in the past ten years. Have you got a smooth offboarding process in place to handle that?

 HROnboard has an offboarding functionality that provides an exit portal for leaving employees, which can be tailored to show information such as social media networks, alumni networks, and personal messages.

-While offboarding functionality can come as part of an all-in-one HR solution, if you choose a point solution then you'll need to ensure it integrates with the rest of your human resources software so the required information can flow between these systems.
+While offboarding functionality can come as part of an all-in-one HR solution, if you choose a point solution then you'll need to ensure it integrates with the rest of your HR software so the required information can flow between these systems.

 This may include:

-HR software OnBase's employee separation module can automate these interactions by providing the payroll department with instructions about how to process the final paychecks, and giving benefit's staff instructions on what benefits will continue.
+HR software OnBase's employee separation module can automate these interactions by providing the payroll department with instructions about how to process the final paychecks, and giving the benefits staff instructions on what benefits will continue.

-Let us know what you do to make the offboarding process smoother for your company and leaving employees by leaving a comment below or by emailing me at email@example.com.
+Let us know what you do to make the offboarding process smoother for your company and leaving employees by emailing me at email@example.com.